product-science/docs/docs/website-docs/record-n-upload.md

 ### 3. Get to the beginning of your user flow
 Before you start recording:
-1. Optionally, [quit all open apps](https://support.google.com/android/answer/9079646?hl=en-IN#zippy=%2Cclose-apps) so nothing slows down the app you are measuring.
+1. Optional Step: [quit all open apps](https://support.google.com/android/answer/9079646?hl=en-IN#zippy=%2Cclose-apps) so nothing slows down the app you are measuring.
 2. Navigate to the beginning of your user flow.
-If this is launching the app, just navigate to the icon for your app on the Home screen.
+If recording a trace for app start, just navigate to the icon for your app on the Home screen.

 ### 4. Start screen and trace recording
 Start both the screen and trace recording as described above.